The World of Coca-Cola in Atlanta is Coke’s attempt to share the brand’s story with Coke lovers worldwide.

 Learning about Coke’s humble beginnings and how it evolved into an iconic brand is an enjoyable and educational experience for kids and adults.

 If you are in a hurry, you can rush through the exhibits in an hour.

 What to see at World of Coca-Cola

 World of Coca-Cola Atlanta isn’t just a Coke Museum, and it isn’t a massive advertisement for the brand and its products.

-It is a unique experience with many exciting things to do, all of which are included in the regular World of Coca Cola ticket.
+It is a unique experience with many exciting things to do, including the regular World of Coca-Cola ticket.

 WOCC’s Loft is home to around 200 historical artifacts representing more than 125 years of Coca-Cola memories.